-During a morning session, we are based in the KS1 Hall.
-During the afternoon session, KS2 Children will meet in KS2 hall where they will be escorted over to KS1 building and taken into Nursery, where drinks and snacks will be offered with a variety of activities organised each day to meet a range of ages and interests.
+During the afternoon session, KS2 children will meet in KS2 hall where they will be escorted over to KS1 building and taken into the hall, where drinks and healthy snacks will be offered throughout the session.

-The after school sessions start at 3.00pm (when school ends) and finish at 5.30pm during normal school days.
+The after school sessions start at 3.00pm (when school ends) and finishes at 5.30pm during normal school days.
 A varied programme is offered including arts, sport and recreational activities.
 There is a quiet area set aside where children can read, rest or do homework.
-A snack will be offered daily and drinks are available throughout the session.

-Children attending After School Club are supervised by Club Staff at all times during club hours until they are collected by their parent/guardian (or an authorised adult).
-Children aged 8 years of age and under will not be permitted to go home unaccompanied and children over 8 may do so only with the written permission of the parent/guardian.
+Children attending after school club are supervised by club staff at all times during club hours until they are collected by their parent/guardian (or an authorised adult).
+Children will not be permitted to go home unaccompanied unless we have written permission of the parent/guardian.
 This written permission needs to clearly state the time the child may leave (and on which dates) parents/guardians are reminded that they have full responsibility for their child from the time that they are signed out of the club by a member of staff.

 Sickness, Accidents, First Aid and Emergencies

-In the case of an accident requiring more than basic First Aid, every attempt will be made to contact the parent/guardian to discuss the course of action to be taken.
+In the case of an accident requiring more than basic first aid, every attempt will be made to contact the parent/guardian to discuss the course of action to be taken.
 If a child needs emergency hospital treatment the staff will first call an ambulance, then attempt to contact the parent/guardian and will continue to do so until successful.
 A member of staff will accompany the child to hospital and remain with them until a parent/guardian arrives.
-Please note: the Registration Form contains an Authorisation giving the club staff permission to act “in loco parentis” eg the parent/guardian cannot be contacted in time, the staff member will invoke that authority to take action to gain appropriate medical treatment for the child.
-If you do not wish to give such authorisation, please delete the relevant paragraph on the Registration Form.

 All bookings for the following week must be confirmed on a booking form by 5:30pm on the previous Friday.
 This allows us to ensure that the correct ratio of staff to children has been arranged in accordance with the daily register.
 Any booking requests that come in after this time will be declined, unless they are considered to be an emergency.